-My Cover Letters
+My Simple Cover Letter Example:

-Hello, My name is Amy Clarke and I am a freelance Script Supervisor from Liverpool.
+Hello, My name is Amy Clarke and I am a freelance Script Supervisor based in Manchester.
 I would love to work on your production, I have experience working on many feature films.
 I am free all of June, July and August.
-Please find my CV attached.Thank you, Amy
+Please find my CV attached with more information.Thank you, Amy

-For Film Production crew work
+For Film crew work

 Most of you will be applying for film production work as part of a film crew.
-For this type of work Short and simple is best, Introduce yourself, explain how you can do the job and finish with a call to action’ find my CV attached’ ‘Check out my showreel’, 'Let's meetup and discuss the project further'.
+For this type of work short and simple is best, Introduce yourself, explain how you can do the job and finish with a call to action’ find my CV attached’ ‘Check out my show reel’, 'Let's meetup and discuss the project further'.

-For Full time agency work
+For Full time work

-Your cover letter might be longer when you are applying for more formal positions, if it is a full time permanent job it is likely the employer will spend more time making the decision on who to hire.
+Your cover letter can be longer when you are applying for more formal positions, if it is a full time permanent job it is likely the employer will spend more time making the decision on who to hire.
 For full time jobs there may be several interviews and a longer hiring process.
 A more formal cover letter would be good here, explain in more detail why you are fit for the job.

 A note on Interviews

 Likely the interview for a production job (if given an interview at all) will be short and friendly, dress as you would for the job position, there is no need for a spark to wear a full suit to an interview.

-Writing Your own Cover Letter
+Cover Letter Format

 The cover letter examples I have given can be copied and edited for your own use.
 You could also write your own film production cover letter and use the same template again and again.
-Cover Letter template help -
+Cover Letter template format -

-- Introduction - Explain who you are and what job you are applying for.
+Introduction - Explain who you are and what job you are applying for.
 Short sentences are best.

-- Reason - Explain why you are fit for the job.
+Reason - Explain why you are fit for the job.
 What experience and skills you have to get the work done.

-- Double Reason - Not necessary but an extra push to show you are the best.
+Double Reason - Not necessary but an extra push to show you are the best.
 I own this camera, I have worked on shows like this before, I am free all of next month.

-- Call to Action - End the cover letter with a next step for the person reading it.
-'See my CV attached' 'Check out my showreel' 'Let's meetup to discuss the project further'.
+Call to Action - End the cover letter with a next step for the person reading it.
+'See my CV attached' 'Check out my show reel' 'Let's meetup to discuss the project further'.